 Everyone is entitled to either a Funeral service in church followed by either a burial service or cremation service.
 Members of our Church community can have their ashes buried at St Aldhelms Garden of Remembrance if they would like to.

-If you would like to discuss how St Aldhelm’s can help with any of these significant Life Events please contact either the ministry team or the parish office to arrange a personal meeting with Reverend Wayne, who would be only too happy to help you make the right decision.
+If you would like to discuss how St Aldhelm’s can help with any of these significant Life Events please contact either the ministry team or the parish office to arrange a personal meeting with Father Pip, who would be only too happy to help you make the right decision.